civol/HDLRuby/README.md

 <a name="types"></a>

 Each signal and expression is associated with a data type which describes the kind of value it can represent.
-In HDLRuby, the data types represent basically bit vectors associated with the way they should be interpreted, i.e., as bit strings, unsigned values, signed values, or hierarchical contents.
+In HDLRuby, the data types represent bit vectors associated with the way they should be interpreted, i.e., as bit strings, unsigned values, signed values, or hierarchical contents.

 ### Type construction

-There are five basic types, `bit`, `signed`, `unsigned`, `integer` and `float` that represent respectively single bit logical values, single bit unsigned values, single bit signed values, Ruby integer values and Ruby floating point values (double precision).
-The first three types are HW and support four-valued logic, whereas the two last ones are SW (but are compatible with HW) and only support boolean logic.
-Ruby integers can represent any element of **Z** (the mathematical integers), and have for that purpose a variable bit-width.
+There are five basic types, `bit`, `signed`, `unsigned`, `integer` and `float` that represent respectively single bit logical values, single bit unsigned values, single bit signed values, Ruby integer values and Ruby floating-point values (double precision).
+The first three types are HW and support four-valued logic, whereas the two last ones are SW (but are compatible with HW) and only support Boolean logic.
+Ruby integers can represent any element of **Z** (the mathematical integers) and have for that purpose a variable bit-width.

 The other types are built from them using a combination of the two following